masterrom/CRLMachineLearningProject/README.md

 # CRLMachineLearningProject

-Play with the robot by running `./environment.py` in the `environment Folder`
+Play with the robot by running `./environmentTest.py`

 ## Documentation
 - Simply Open `index.html` for all documentation